Machine Learning for K-adaptability in Two-stage Robust Optimization: Introduction

 In the field of solving MILPs, learning node selection to speed up exploring the B\&B tree has been done, \emph{e.g.}, by \cite{he2014learning}.
 Here, a node selection policy is designed by imitating an oracle.
 This oracle is constructed using the optimal solutions of various MILP data sets.
-More recently, \cite{khalil2022mip} used a graph neural network to learn node selection.
+More recently, \cite{khalil2022mip} used a graph neural network to learn node selection. {Our method distinguishes itself from these approaches as we specifically use the nature of our problem.
+Namely, in the design of the node selection strategy, we use the actual meaning of selecting a node; adding a scenario to a subset.
+Therefore, we try to learn what characteristics (or features) scenarios that should belong to the same subset have.}

 For an overview on ML for learning branching policies in B\&B, see \cite{bengio2020machine}.
 There has also been done a vast amount of research on applying MCTS directly to solving combinatorial problems.
 In \cite{sabharwal2012guiding} a special case of MCTS called Upper Confidence bounds for Trees (UCT), is used for designing a node selection strategy to explore B\&B trees (for MIPs).
 In \cite{khalil2022finding} MCTS is used to find the best backdoor (\textit{i.e.}, a subset of variables used for branching) for solving MIPs. \cite{loth2013bandit} have used MCTS for enhancing constraint programming solvers, which naturally use a search tree for solving combinatorial problems.
 For an elaborate overview on modifications and applications of MCTS, we refer to \cite{swiechowski2022monte}.

 The remainder of the paper is structured as follows.
 In Section \ref{sec:background} we describe the inner workings of the $K$-adaptability branch-and-bound to set the stage for our contribution.
 In Section \ref{sec:methodology} we outline our ML methodology along with the data generation procedure.
 Section \ref{sec:experiments} discusses the results of a numerical study, and Section \ref{sec:conclusion} concludes with some remarks on future works.